arclab-hku/ICRA2021tracking/README.md

 ### If you are using TX2, please flash the jetpack 4.3 or version lower because 4.4 and 4.5 disabled the Denver cores

-/we provide a script for install the requirements:
+we provide a script for installing the requirements:

 ./install_for_tx2.sh

-Contact:
+### Contact:
 Ran Duan: 	rduan036@gmail.com